Asus ZenBook Flip (UX360CA-DBM2T) review: A sleek, affordable 2-in-1 for everyday tasks

 This modestly priced convertible offers solid performance.

-The Asus ZenBook Flip has a cute name, and that’s kind of the vibe we get from using it, too.
-At just $749, it’s a notebook that doesn’t try to be the most powerful or most advanced 2-in-1.
-Instead, the Flip offers a slim and portable design that’s easy to afford and easy to use.
+Not everyone needs a beefy laptop, which usually comes with a beefy price.
+For many folks, a capable, portable, flexible device like the Asus ZenBook Flip is just the ticket.
+At just $749, the 2-in-1 Flip doesn’t try to be the most powerful or most advanced option.
+Instead, it offers a slim and portable design that’s affordable and easy to use.

 Really, this laptop reminds us a little of the netbooks that existed about 10 years ago.
 However, unlike those painfully underpowered systems, the Flip’s Core m processor can actually get work done.
 Storage is plentiful, too: Asus offers two versions of this 2-in-1, and they’re essentially the same aside from the SSD.
 The base model comes with a 256GB SSD for $699, and the second model comes with a 512GB SSD for $50 more.
 Our review unit sported the 512GB drive, but our critique applies to both models.